nikhitha4144/MachineLearning/readme.md

 -- git add. to move it to the staging area
 -- git status to check
--- commit aare - git commit -m "linear regression V1"
+-- commit aare - git commit -m "linear regression V1" -- 08/10/2024
+-- Import the libraries
+-- import pandas as pandas
+-- import numpy as numpy
+-- from matplotlib import pyplot as pyplot
+-- import seaborn as sns

+-- import pandas as pd
+-- import numpy as np
+-- from matplotlib import pyplot as plt
+-- import seaborn as sns
+-- venv\Scripts\activate
+-- python -m venv venv